Refsnyder, Twins 8 extra-base hits, hand O’s 8th loss in row

 The Orioles cut the lead to 4-3 in the fourth when Stevie Wilkerson and Pedro Severino led off with back-to-back doubles, but Berríos retired the next three hitters to end the threat.

+After a bit of a shaky start, Berríos retired eight of the final nine batters he faced, exiting with two outs in the sixth after throwing a season-high 106 pitches.

+“I knew that I had many pitches early in the fourth, so when I came to the fifth, I tried to make my quality pitches and get hitters out quickly,” Berríos said.
+“We did.
+So then, we were able to go into the sixth inning.”
-Minnesota got that run back in the bottom half when Refsnyder doubled and scored on Josh Donaldson’s sacrifice fly.

-Kiriloff’s RBI double in the sixth put Minnesota on top 6-3.
+Refsnyder doubled and scored on Josh Donaldson’s sacrifice fly in the fourth, and Kiriloff’s RBI double in the sixth put Minnesota on top 6-3.

 Stewart and Refsnyder hit solo homers in the eighth inning.